Last updated on 05/23/2022

 Significant rise in cases over previous 1–2 weeks

 This alert level indicates that operations need to be modified, though the number of individuals testing positive for COVID-19 is still manageable and contact tracing suggests that exposures are confined to a small number of people.
 Effective contact tracing remains possible, and there is confidence in the ability to contain, isolate and remediate small clusters.
 Here, the campus continues to be populated with faculty, staff, and students with adjustments to baseline operations in order to reduce density and in-person contacts.
 Increased communication on current protocols.
-If positivity rates continue to increase significantly will implement twice-weekly testing.
+If positivity rates continue to increase significantly, testing will increase up to twice-weekly.

 ALERT LEVEL 3 (Orange)—Substantial Transmission